eHealthAfrica/aether-consumer-sdk/README.md

   - `_get_messages(self, config, resources) -> List[message]`: Implement getting messages from Kafka based on the configuration and watched resources and returning them as a list depending on the requirements of your consumer.
   - `_handle_messages(self, config, resources, messages) -> None`: Implement what should happen to the messages that were fetched from Kafka in `_get_messages`
   - `_handle_new_settings() -> None` Implement logic for what happens when one of the `Resources` that this `Job` depends on changes.
-In most cases, this is nothing since the resouce is passed to the `_handle_messages` method, but you may need to, for example, initalize a new connection.
+In most cases, this is nothing since the resource is passed to the `_handle_messages` method, but you may need to, for example, initialize a new connection.

 # KafkaConsumer Extension Features